It always seems that traveling is split right down the middle between spunky idealism and the need for practicality.

-Heading to a beach town for a few weeks?
+Are you heading to a beach town for a few weeks?
 If you’re in the United States, why not do it in September?
-It’s still warm and quite pleasant outside, and yet Labor Day has passed and school has returned.
+It’s still warm and quite pleasant outside, and yet Labor Day has passed, and school has returned.

-Going to some cozy winter retreat for a while?
-Don’t do it around Christmas.
+Are you going to some cozy winter retreat for a while?
+Could you not do it around Christmas?
 Instead, wait for the off-season of January or February.
 Rates tend to be lower at these times, and you can still enjoy the locale all the same.

 Ditch the Drinks

-This one is common sense for anywhere you are, whether traveling or not, but it’s just smart: when you’re traveling, don’t do the drinks-at-the-bar thing.
+This one is common sense for anywhere you are, whether traveling or not, but it’s just intelligent: when you’re traveling, don’t do the drinks-at-the-bar thing.

 We know it’s tempting to want to have a good time on vacation by slinging back a few drinks at the local watering hole, but alcohol is expensive when you’re out.
-It can really add a huge tab to your whole vacation.
+It can add a considerable tab to your whole vacation.